- Top >

 Where can I use a scanner?

-There are computers with scanners in the PC Room on the basement floor of the Graduate School Building.
+There are a few of computers with scanners in the PC Room on B1F of the Graduate School Building.

 Where can I use a Mac computer?

-There are two Mac computers in the video editing area of the PC Room on the basement floor of the Graduate School Building.
+There are two Mac computers in the video editing area of the PC Room on B1F of the Graduate School Building.

 Please check the notes on using a Mac before using these computers.

-How do I recover my password for logging into KIC computers?
+How do I recover my password for logging into computers at Mita Campus?

-Please proceed to the Mita KIC office with proof of identification (student ID for students; driver's license, health insurance card, passport, etc. for faculty and staff members).
+Please visit the Mita KIC office with proof of identification (student ID for students; driver's license, health insurance card, passport, etc. for faculty and staff members).

 You can also inquire about your user ID if you forgot your ITC account.

-Please proceed to the Mita KIC office with proof of identification (student ID for students, driver's license, health insurance card, passport, etc. for faculty and staff).
+Please visit the Mita KIC office with proof of identification (student ID for students, driver's license, health insurance card, passport, etc. for faculty and staff).

 You can also inquire about your Keio ID

-How do I change my password for logging into KIC computers?
+How do I change my password for logging into computers at Mita Campus?

-PC keyboards have Num Lock and Caps Lock keys.
-Turning these keys on and off can make typing easier, but can also prevent certain characters from being entered.
+Keyboards have Num Lock and Caps Lock keys.
+Turning them on and off can make typing easier, but can also prevent certain characters from being entered.

 Because the ”on” or “off” state of these keys is preserved even after logging off, we have received reports that when the previous user of the computer does not revert these keys to their original state, subsequent users are unwittingly entering an incorrect password despite pressing the correct keys.
 Such reports are particularly common from PC areas with laptops.